Back to the U.S.S.R.

 Back in 2015, Victor was too busy with work to travel to Belarus with me, but his family was excited to host me and show me around for a week.
 Victor was going to fly to Tbilisi, Georgia a week later and meet me and his family there for a week-long trip through cities, mountains, valleys, and gorges of beautiful Georgia.
 It was all set – the plans, the itineraries, the airfare to Minsk with a stopover in Warsaw, Victor’s excited family calling me with their grandiose plans of showing me their entire country in a week’s worth of time … everything but the visa.
 We’ve had to deal with visa hassles before.
 Filling out paperwork, figuring out every loophole, avoiding a million “gotchas”, praying the passports with visas get back to us on time… It’s usually stressful, but we’ve never had an issue.
 Until Belarus.

-I reviewed the requirement for Belarussian visa online and absolutely nothing about it seemed straightforward.
+I reviewed the requirements for Belarussian visa online and absolutely nothing about it seemed straightforward.
 I called the Belarussian embassy in Washington to get some answers.

 A very tired sounding man picked up the phone and barked “Allo!” in Russian.
 I decided that speaking English to him was my best chance at trying to get good customer service.
 I was wrong.

 “Hello!
 I would like to visit Belarus…” I started in my most pleasant American voice.

 “Um… I… Because… Vacation?!”
 I stuttered.
 I suddenly felt like a child in Soviet Russia again.
 Memories of bread lines and angry trolley conductors flooded my brain.

 “Aha.”
 He said flatly.
 It was clear he did not believe me.

 “What do I need to send in for the medical insurance requirement?
 Just the name and number of my health insurance policy?”
 I asked.

 “I need paperwork that says this policy covers Belarus.”